A lot of people look down on London… when they’re standing atop one of the city’s viewpoints.

 Details: Victoria Street, London SW1P 1LT | Open daily | Free

 What do you do with the giant chimneys at Battersea Power Station now it’s no longer a power station?
 Install a 109m-high glass elevator, of course.
-Newly open along with a load of new shops, bars and restaurants – including Control Room B, a cocktail bar from the Cahoots team set in the station’s old control room – Lift 109 will whisk you up to a brand new London viewpoint, complete with jaw-dropping 360º panorama.
+Newly open along with a load of new shops, bars and restaurants – including Control Room B, a cocktail bar from the Cahoots team set in the station’s old control room – Lift 109 whisks you up to a brand new London viewpoint, complete with jaw-dropping 360º panorama.

 Details: Open daily | £14.45+